anthonyrisinger/cga/8/cga+16.md

 The GA version is conceptually cleaner but computationally similar.
 The advantage is architectural—the same transformation code handles all geometric types including uncertainty.

+However, this only handles geometric uncertainty.
+For full probabilistic inference with non-Gaussian distributions, particle filters, or information-theoretic measures, traditional probabilistic frameworks remain necessary.

 ##### When to Use GA for Vision

 **Strong Case:**
 - Multi-camera systems with varied types (perspective, fisheye, spherical)
-- Visual SLAM where geometry and vision integrate tightly
+- Geometric front-ends for SLAM/SfM before probabilistic optimization
 - Research systems exploring new algorithms
 - When geometric consistency across operations matters
+- Small-scale problems where sparsity doesn't dominate

 **Weak Case:**
 - Pure 2D image processing
-- Single camera with standard projection
+- Large-scale optimization (>1000 variables)
+- Systems requiring probabilistic inference
 - Performance-critical production systems
-- When OpenCV meets all your needs
+- When established tools like ORB-SLAM meet all needs

 **Realistic Metrics:**
 - Memory overhead: 30-67% for geometric data
 - Computation: 2-3× slower for individual operations
-- Development time: Potentially faster due to unified architecture
+- Development time: Potentially faster for geometric components
 - Learning curve: 3-6 months for proficiency
+- Integration complexity: High when interfacing with traditional backends

 #### Project 3: A Geometric Robot Controller